-In terms of performance, while he may not be as decorated as the rest of the Big 4, Murray’s stats are not too shabby.
-The Briton has claimed 3 Grand Slam titles and 29 ATP titles.
-Capping it all off, he has also bagged two Olympic gold medals and an Olympic silver.
+In terms of performance, while he may not be as decorated as the rest of the Big Four, Murray’s stats are still impressive.
+The British star has claimed three Grand Slam titles and 43 ATP titles.
+He has also bagged two Olympic Gold Medals (men’s singles) and an Olympic Silver (mixed doubles).

-Coming back to the Grand Slam wins, he won the 2012 US Open.
-He also clinched the Wimbledon two, in 2013 and 2016.
+Coming back to his Grand Slam wins, he won the 2012 US Open.
+Murray also clinched two Wimbledon Championships in 2013 and 2016.
 He also became the World No.1 in November 2016 and won the ATP Finals in 2016.

-It isn’t surprising to learn that he has a staggering net worth of US$100 million.
-His US$60.93 million in prize money ranks fourth all-time.
-In 2017, his salary was around $14.8 million, whereas his income from his various endorsements was $14 million.
+It isn’t surprising to learn that he has a staggering net worth of $165 million.
+His on-court earnings aggregate $61 million.

-Murray has inked numerous endorsement deals with Under Armour, Standard Life, Head and Rado.
+Murray has inked numerous endorsement deals with Standard Life, Head, and Rado.
 In 2016, he penned a deal with British car manufacturing giant Jaguar.
 In 2019, he signed with tennis apparel brand Castore and also uses their apparel.

 Make-A-Wish Foundation helps children with terminal illnesses fulfill any dream of theirs.
 (RED) helps out by donating money to African people affected by HIV/AIDS.